How to Weave a Secure Web

-- ensuring third-party providers have the relevant security protocols in place to keep your data safe.
+- Ensure third-party providers have the relevant security protocols to keep your data safe.

 - staying informed by reading online forums discussing the latest risks.
 Websites such as the UK National Cyber Security Centre (NCSC) and Get Safe Online also have useful information.